 Successful life and marriage

 Many experts recognize goal setting as an effective way to ensure a measure of success in your life.
 People set all kinds of goals every year.
 Lose weight.
 Make more money.
-Why not “Improve my marriage” as a goal for you and your spouse?
+Why not “Improve our marriage” as a goal for you and your spouse?